zeritti/prometheus-community-helm-charts/charts/prometheus-pushgateway/README.md

 This chart bootstraps a Prometheus [Pushgateway](http://github.com/prometheus/pushgateway) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

-An optional prometheus `ServiceMonitor` can be enabled, should you wish to use this gateway with [Prometheus Operator](https://github.com/coreos/prometheus-operator).
+An optional prometheus `ServiceMonitor` can be enabled, should you wish to use Pushgateway with [Prometheus Operator](https://prometheus-operator.dev).

 ## Prerequisites